mpaperno/MSFSTouchPortalPlugin/README.md

 ## Support and Discussion

 Please use the GitHub Issues pages for bug reports and concise feature requests.
 Use the Discussions pages for general conversation on any related topic like general support questions.

-## Known Issues

-* "Set" actions require data to be passed in and do not currently work.

 ## TODO